ryleyw8412/DTI-Toy-Faces/README.md

 # I hope you enjoy!
 Feel free to leave feedback!

+## FAQ:
+Q: "Why is it equipping the wrong faces?"
--# psst, I have to update this everytime new faces come out, so be patient with updates!
+A: I have to update this everytime new faces come out, so be patient with updates!
+Or, the devs have patched it :(